Writing Essentials: Character

 Of course not!

-But it’s an approach that focuses the process on one starting point and allows us to build the narrative from there, rather than try to work with many moving parts that simply do not seem to want to fit together.
+But a character driven approach focuses the process on one starting point—our character—and allows us to build the narrative from there, rather than try to work with many moving parts that simply do not seem to want to fit together.
 Usually they won’t fit because the character journey is too undefined, leaving the narrative meaning with little to no resonance.

 In the next post we’ll take a closer look at the Ego/Shadow/Self dynamic and effective ways to play around with it in our writing.